security-force-monitor/research-handbook/source/persons_identity.rst

 Description
 ~~~~~~~~~~~

-Country where a unit that a person is a member of is located.
+Country person is associated with for grouping claims.

 Attribute type
 ~~~~~~~~~~~~~~